 We are a premier breeder of Goldendoodle puppies for Dallas, Fort Worth and the surrounding areas of Texas.
 Families from all over the state of Texas, Lousiana, Oklahoma and many other states have chosen to adopt their new companion from Lonestar Doodles.
 We are a family-owned and operated breeding program.
 We are glad you stopped by.
 If you are new to the Goldendoodle breed then you might read some of the following to get a little background.

-In the early 1990′s, breeders in Australia and N. America began the process of crossing standard poodles with the golden retriever lines.
+In the early 1990′s, breeders in Australia and North America began the process of crossing standard poodles with the golden retriever lines.
 This was originally an attempt to develop guide dogs that would be suitable for visually impaired individuals who also suffered from pet allergies.
 You will at times hear people refer to the Goldendoodle as a designer dog.
 This term can be traced to the late 20th century phenomenon of crossing purebred poodles with other purebred breeds in an attempt to produce offspring with a poodle’s non-shedding coat along with other desirable characteristics from the other lines such gentle temperament.
 It didn’t take long for them to be recognized as the wonderful, beautiful and intelligent dog that they are and their popularity began to grow dramatically.
 They were voted the #1 most popular dog in 2013.